 Each month you get fundings from every continent.
 The amount of money you get depends on how well you have controlled the alien threat on a certain continent.
 As the game progresses, you research new weapons, either from recovered aliens and their artefacts, or just normal earth weapons.
 The ground combat is turn-based, but nonetheless very dynamic and interesting.

 I could go on talking about the game's features and possibilities but its just easier to download it and see for yourself.
 I can safely guarantee you that you will not regret it.
 It is one of my favorite, if not THE favorite, DOS game ever!
-This is the CD-ROM version that should be run from windows.
-It goes together with a patch that fixes graphic problems on Windows XP and some other system platforms.
+This is the CD-ROM version that should be run from Windows.
 Download and enjoy!

 How to run this game on modern Windows PC?